Formula 17: Plot

 Naïve country bumpkin Chou Tien Tsai (Tony Yang) goes to Taipei to meet an internet friend face-to-face.
 Being a romantic, and believing in 'true love' (he even has a book called Love Is A Kind Of Faith), he is sorely disappointed when his internet friend, Kevin, suggests they have sex with no love.
 Tien instead goes to a bar and runs into his ex-classmate Yu (Jin Qin) and Yu's friend CC (Dada Ji).
 In the same bar, he encounters the 'Number One Playboy' Bai Tieh Nan (Duncan Chow), who is notorious for one night stands.
 Despite professing his dislike for 'men who play with love', Tien can't help being drawn to Bai.

 Tien becomes roommates with Yu.
 Yu enlists another friend, Alan (James Yun), to try and set Tien up with someone so he'll lose his virginity, but their efforts fail against Tien's unyielding belief in saving himself for true love.
 Tien later gets a job as a clubhouse attendant, where he has several run-ins with Bai, who seems to like Tien mutually.
 Despite warnings from his friends and rumors about Bai's past, Tien very quickly develops a liking towards Bai.
 Scenes with Bai and his psychologist show that Bai has a problem kissing people despite having no qualms about sleeping with them.
 After being advised to practice kissing a mirror and then a mannequin, both of which fail to help him, he tries to kiss his longtime friend, Jun (Jason Chang), but can't bring himself to do it.
-One night, Tien shows up at Bai's doorstep and they end up kissing and having sex consensually.
+One night, Tien shows up at Bai's doorstep and they end up kissing and having sex.
 True to his nature, Bai disappears the next day, leaving Jun to turn up at his house and explain to Tien that 'he hopes you don't misunderstand', causing Tien to misunderstand the situation.
 Tien, hurt and unknowing of the entire story behind Bai's intimacy issues, leaves a message saying that 'this kind of misunderstanding won't happen again'.
 Later, Bai, who would like to make amends with Tien, is thwarted from doing so before having to leave for an important business trip.